furiosa-ai/furiosa-ai.github.io/v2025.3.1/en/_sources/whatsnew/index.rst

 🚨 Breaking Changes
 --------------------
-* The SDK 2025.2.0 cannot load artifacts built with 2025.3.x.
+* SDK 2025.2.0 cannot load artifacts built with 2025.3.x.
-  Please use the artifact built with 2025.3.x, or rebuild the model again with the new SDK.
+  Please use an artifact built with 2025.3.x, or rebuild the model again with the new SDK.
 * furiosa-mlperf is deprecated and is removed from this release.
   Please use other benchmark tools, such as `vLLM benchmark <https://github.com/vllm-project/vllm/tree/main/benchmarks>`_ or `LLMPerf <https://github.com/ray-project/llmperf>`_.